Volume 3, Chapter 2

-The above annual statistical information shall be obtained from the Self-Certification form and the Report of Subcontractor Information (available under Contract Templates - Construction for each contract type) that is submitted to the University at the time of contract award.
+The above annual statistical information shall be obtained from the Confirmation of Certification form and the Report of Subconsultant Information form (available under Contract Templates – Design and Other Consultants for each contract type) that is submitted to the University at the time of contract award.
 This information shall be submitted to the person at each campus designated as the Small Business Coordinator not later than August 15th each year in the following form:

 - Total annual amount awarded, by contracting category, for purchasing, construction and design professionals.

 - The separate dollar amount awarded in each contracting category for small, diverse and disadvantaged business enterprises.

 Procedures for compliance with funding requirements and statistical record keeping and reporting related to the purchase of goods or equipment for a capital project by a Facility are set forth in Business and Finance Bulletin 43 “Materiel Management,” Section III, Part2:“Supplier Diversity.”